lexvieira/Docker-Init-Nodejs-React-React-Native-SQLServer/README.en.md

 <img src="img/dockerrunexporeactnative.png" alt="Running Expo React Native">

-Agora seu React Native web está rodando e você pode acessa-lo usando o App do Expo instalado no seu Smartphone, se você não tem instalado, você pode baixa-lo na [PlayStore](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&gl=US) ou na [Apple Store](https://apps.apple.com/us/app/expo-go/id982107779)
+Now your React Native web is running and you can access it using the Expo App installed on your Smartphone, if you don't have it installed, you can download it from [PlayStore] (https://play.google.com/store /apps/details?id=host.exp.exponent&hl=en_US&gl=US) or the [Apple Store] (https://apps.apple.com/us/app/expo-go/id982107779)

-No seu navegador no endereço do seu local ip, na porta **19002** você conseguirá acessar o emulador do Expo.
+In your browser at the address of your local ip, on port **19002** you will be able to access the Expo emulator.

 <img src="img/dockerexpoemulator.png" alt="Expo Emulator">